mattpolzin/JSONAPI/README.md

 ```

 # JSONAPITestLib
-JSONAPI comes with a test library to help you test your JSON API integration.
+The `JSONAPI` framework is packaged with a test library to help you test your `JSONAPI` integration.
 The test library is called `JSONAPITestLib`.
 It provides literal expressibility for `Attribute`, `ToOneRelationship`, and `Id` in many situations so that you can easily write test `Entity` values into your unit tests.
-It also provides a `check()` function for each `Entity` type that can be used to catch problems with your JSONAPI structures that are not caught by Swift's type system.
-You can see the JSONAPITestLib in action in the Playground included with the JSONAPI repository.
+It also provides a `check()` function for each `Entity` type that can be used to catch problems with your `JSONAPI` structures that are not caught by Swift's type system.
+You can see the `JSONAPITestLib` in action in the Playground included with the `JSONAPI` repository.